pharmbio/robotlab/README.md

 ## Directory listing endpoint

-There is a directory listing endpoint, `dir_list`, which returns the information baout LHC files that are grandchildren of the protocols root.
+There is a directory listing endpoint, `dir_list`, which returns the information about LHC files that are grandchildren of the protocols root.
 The information is path, last modified date and sha256 hexdigest:

 ```